learnpixelart/pixelart/readymades/README.md

 # Readymades (1/1 Original Pixel Punks)

-Do-it-yourself (DIY) - yes, you can -  generate your own 24×24 pixel punk images (off chain) from 1/1 originals incl.
+Yes, you can!
+Generate your own 24×24 pixel punk images (off chain) from 1/1 originals incl.
 William Shakespare, Galileo Galilei, Mao Zedong, The Mask, The Joker, Bard Simpson, and many other readymade public world figures or cinema (fictional or cartoon) characters and add attributes / accessories with text (via built-in spritesheet); incl.
 2x/4x/8x zoom for bigger sizes and more